infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 ## Unable to purchase a Pro subscription

-If you find that you are unable to purchase a Pro subscription whilst following the steps above, it is likely due to one of the following reasons:
+If you find that you are unable to purchase a Pro subscription while following the steps above, it is likely due to one of the following reasons: